lhupfeldt/jenkinsflow/INSTALL.md

    Read the file demo/demo_security.py if you have security enabled your Jenkins.

-Jenkinsflow uses it's own specialized 'jenkins_api' python module to access jenkins, using the jenkins rest api.
+Jenkinsflow uses it's own specialized 'jenkins_api' python module to access Jenkins, using the Jenkins rest api.

 2. Manually:
 2.1.
 Install dependencies: